KaitlynSalemi/Employee-Summary/README.md

 ![Image of 2/5](./images/ScreenShot2.png)

-When the Manager chooses INtern they are asked about the Intern's name, email, id number, and school name.
+When the Manager chooses Intern they are asked about the Intern's name, email, id number, and school name.

 ![Image of 3/5](./images/ScreenShot3.png)